yoniebans/thememefather/docs/docs/packages/plugins.md

 **Description:**
 This plugin enables Eliza to interact with the Coinbase Commerce API to create and manage payment charges, providing seamless integration with cryptocurrency-based payment systems.

 ---

+### Coinbase Wallet Management

+The plugin automatically handles wallet creation or uses an existing wallet if the required details are provided during the first run.

+1. **Wallet Generation on First Run**
+   If no wallet information is provided (`COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID`), the plugin will:

+   - **Generate a new wallet** using the Coinbase SDK.
+   - Automatically **export the wallet details** (`seed` and `walletId`) and securely store them in `runtime.character.settings.secrets` or other configured storage.
+   - Log the wallet’s default address for reference.
+   - If the character file does not exist, the wallet details are saved to a characters/charactername-seed.txt file in the characters directory with a note indicating that the user must manually add these details to settings.secrets or the .env file.

+2. **Using an Existing Wallet**
+   If wallet information is available during the first run:
+   - Provide `COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID` via `runtime.character.settings.secrets` or environment variables.
+   - The plugin will **import the wallet** and use it for processing mass payouts.

+---

+### Coinbase Wallet Management

+The plugin automatically handles wallet creation or uses an existing wallet if the required details are provided during the first run.

+1. **Wallet Generation on First Run**
+   If no wallet information is provided (`COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID`), the plugin will:

+   - **Generate a new wallet** using the Coinbase SDK.
+   - Automatically **export the wallet details** (`seed` and `walletId`) and securely store them in `runtime.character.settings.secrets` or other configured storage.
+   - Log the wallet’s default address for reference.
+   - If the character file does not exist, the wallet details are saved to a characters/charactername-seed.txt file in the characters directory with a note indicating that the user must manually add these details to settings.secrets or the .env file.

+2. **Using an Existing Wallet**
+   If wallet information is available during the first run:
+   - Provide `COINBASE_GENERATED_WALLET_HEX_SEED` and `COINBASE_GENERATED_WALLET_ID` via `runtime.character.settings.secrets` or environment variables.
+   - The plugin will **import the wallet** and use it for processing mass payouts.

+---